elixir-tesla/tesla/guides/howtos/openapi-parameters.md

 end
 ```

-The static OpenAPI path metadata for those names will use `Tesla.PathParam`,
+The static OpenAPI path metadata for those names will use `Tesla.OpenAPI.PathParam`,
-`Tesla.PathParams`, and `Tesla.PathTemplate` when the operation module is built.
+`Tesla.OpenAPI.PathParams`, and `Tesla.OpenAPI.PathTemplate` when the operation module is built.

 ## Build the query module